-The spectacle attempts to destroy its real history and that of its opponents while creating a sanitised version of the past, which it can then sell back to consumers as a commodity.
-When we learn about OUR history, our ancestors, it is both inspiring and instructive.
-By looking at past regional insurrection with little communication with the rest of Britain was unlikely to defeat the Manufactures, how much more likely was it that they would kneel before petitions to Parliament?
+The turn to openly revolutionary strategy must have put many Luddites off, who instead set their hopes once again on reformism.
+If a regional insurrection with little communication with the rest of Britain was unlikely to defeat the Manufactures, how much more likely was it that they would kneel before petitions to Parliament?